NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 A flawed CO2 waveform with non-measurement intervals reflected as zero measured CO2 value

-Quantitative measurements confirming expiratory upstrokes do not always start from zero CO2 level
+The dangerous assumption that expiratory upstrokes always start from zero CO2 level

 Use only quantitative method for waveform display; the quantitative TG-950P (P905) shown here was already discontinued.

-CardioLife TEC-8300 series defibrillators are described as using the Acti-Biphasic defibrillation shock energy
+CardioLife TEC-8300 series defibrillators are described as using Acti-Biphasic defibrillation shock energy

-From the operating and service manuals of CardioLife Acti-Biphasic defibrillators, we know the Acti-Biphasic waveform looks like what is shown in below picture.
+From advertising material, as well as operating and service manuals of CardioLife Acti-Biphasic defibrillators, we know the declared Acti-Biphasic waveform looks like what is shown in below picture.
+This is also the waveform submitted to obtain regulatory approvals around the world, supported by a Certificate of Free Sales from Japanese regulatory authority, MHLW and/or CE Certification.

 The basic concept of a bi-phasic shock energy is to add a negative follow-up phase to the conventional mono-phasic shock to achieve the same defibrillation result using lesser energy